BlueBrain/BlueCelluLab/bluecellulab-bb5-tests/README.md

 ## Continous Integration

-The scheduled continuous integration task makes sure to run the tests on the latest version of bluecellulab periodically.
+This module will continue to be part of the continuous integration (CI) pipeline on GitLab until the end of the year.
+The scheduled CI tasks will run the tests for this module periodically until 2024.12.31.
+After this date, the tests will no longer be included in the CI pipeline.

 ## Mechanisms